-So, while natural, whole and unprocessed food comes first, many of us may not be getting everything we need on a daily basis.
-Good Green Vitality bars are New Zealand‘s first multi-vitamin bar.
-Designed to provide the vitamin and mineral boost you need, each bar gives you around 95% of average adult daily requirement, helping you to get the right balance of micro-nutrients for peak performance.
+Good Green Vitality is designed to provide the vitamin and mineral boost you need and gives you around 95% of average adult daily requirement, helping you to get the right balance of micro-nutrients for peak performance.

 (1).
 Davis, D.R., M.D.
 Epp, and H.D.
 Riordan, Changes in USDA Food Composition Data for 43 Garden Crops, 1950 to 1999.
 Journal of the American College of Nutrition, 2004.
 23(6): p.
 669-682.

 (2).
 University of Otago and Ministry of Health., A Focus on Nutrition: Key findings of the 2008/09 New Zealand Adult Nutrition Survey.
 2011: Wellington.